 Melissa Etheridge guitar string floating heart pendant made out of Melissa’s gold colored recycled/played string by 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 1 1/4″ and comes with a 16″ or 18″ gold filled chain.
-This piece is made to order and takes approximately 6-8 weeks to complete.
-These are hand-made and may vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take approximately 6-8 weeks to complete.
+These pieces are hand made and vary slightly.

 Mouse over the picture to see a more detailed view of the piece.